diglet48/FOC-Stim/docs/focstim-v4-assembly.md

 ![](images/focstim-v4-battery.jpg)

 Slide the whole assembly into the case.
-Tighten the screw on the bottom to lock the assembly.
+Tighten the single screw on the bottom to lock the assembly.

 The extra holes can be used for a belt clip (todo: design).